byteom/micorCourses-backend/README.md

 ## File Upload

-Video and image uploads are handled through Cloudinary integration with automatic optimization and CDN delivery.
+Video and image uploads are handled through AWS S3 integration with automatic file management and CDN delivery.